status-im/nim-chronos/docs/src/tutorials/http_client/chapter1.md

 ```

 Finally, we call our function to check a particular URL.
 Google is probably up so you should get an `[OK]` message.
 However, you can try other URLs to see how the response changes if you use a non-existing URL or a forbidden one.

+In the next chapter, we'll see how to efficiently check multiple URLs by reusing the session!